 Reduce screen glare

-Computer vision syndrome is a common problem that causes headaches, dry eyes and other types of discomfort to your eyes.
-One of the simplest solutions to treat this is to wear Glasses that come with blue light filter coating.
+Computer vision syndrome is a common problem that causes headaches, dry eyes, and other types of discomfort to your eyes.
+One of the simplest solutions to treat this is to wear Glasses that come with a blue light filter coating.
 They help relieve strain caused by excessive exposure to blue light sources such as your laptop or PC.

 Protection against blunt eye trauma

-Most safety eyeglasses are ANSI rated, meaning they offer a respectable amount of safety assurance against high impact accidents.
+Most safety eyeglasses are ANSI rated, meaning they offer a respectable amount of safety assurance against high-impact accidents.
 At offices, accidents can happen in the most unforeseen manner.
-The adage ‘prevention is better than cure’ holds true here as one should always be prepared for the worst.
+The adage ‘prevention is better than cure holds true here, as one should always be prepared for the worst.
 A small negligence can leave your eyes at risk of incurring a life-changing injury.
 So why not be prepared for it beforehand?

 Choose your lens type